Healthdirect Free Australian health advice you can count on.

 Should I take a potassium supplement?

-People who take certain types of diuretic may not get enough potassium from their diet.
-If you take diuretics, discuss with your doctor whether you need your potassium levels checked.
+If you take certain types of diuretic medicines, you may not get enough potassium from your diet.
+If you take diuretics, ask your doctor if you need your potassium levels checked.

-Having too much potassium in the body can be dangerous, so you should only take a potassium supplement under medical supervision.
+Having too much potassium in your body can be dangerous, so only take a potassium supplement under medical advice.

 Learn more here about the development and quality assurance of healthdirect content.